manojlop/task_scheduler/readme.md

 *Their explanation will be provided later, when they are defined as completed.
 For now, to run main, you can use all.py*

 > To run a specified test case, script ./all.py can be used, with flag test set.
-Like this: `./all.py -test stress`
+Like this: `./all.py -test stress`.
+You only need to put the name of test after the flag

 ## Usage